KingJJ676/Projects_for_CS50AI/README.md

 # Knights
-This is a program that solves logic puzzles.
+This is a program that solves logic puzzles by implementing logical expressions.

 ## Background
 In 1978, logician Raymond Smullyan published “What is the name of this book?”, a book of logical puzzles.
 Among the puzzles in the book were a class of puzzles that Smullyan called “Knights and Knaves” puzzles.